Telerias/Commitmas/README.md

 ## Update 12-29
  - Git Fetch / Push to update my fork of the master 12 days of commitmas thanks to the great articles by @rnelson0
  -

+## No update 12-30

+## Update 12-31
+ - working on getting the push/pull/fetch commands down so I remember them, and how they are used
+ - worked on my python repository, created a "hello world" program